sarashenyy/sarashenyy.github.io/content/authors/admin/_index.md

     # - course: MEng in Artificial Intelligence
     #   institution: Massachusetts Institute of Technology
     #   year: 2009
-    - course: BSc in Computer Science
+    - course: BE in Computer Science
-      institution: Massachusetts Institute of Technology
+      institution: Zhejiang University of Technology
       year: 2022

 # Skills